hyprwm/hyprland-wiki/pages/Useful Utilities/Hyprland-desktop-portal.md

 It's recommended to uninstall any other portal implementations to avoid conflicts with the `-hyprland` or `-wlr` ones.

 `-kde` and `-gnome` are known to cause issues.

+both `-wlr` and `-hyprland` installed at once will also cause conflicts.
+Choose one and uninstall the other.
 {{< /hint >}}

 ## Usage